 Cheaper inversion tables tend to be made with plastic or low-quality metals.
 These tables can increase the risks associated with inverting, as they may not support you or your weight.

 As previously discussed, sturdiness and durability matter.
-If an inversion table breaks due to poor quality, you risk serious injuries and possibly serious medical bills.
+If an inversion table breaks due to poor quality, you risk serious injuries and possibly severe medical bills.

 However, if you need to save some room or put your inversion table away when you’re not using it, the folding inversion tables may help you save space.

-Inversion tables also come in different sizes, so make sure your space can accommodate the height, width, and depth of the inversion table—and that those measurements can accommodate you!
+Inversion tables also come in different sizes, so make sure your space can accommodate the height, width, and depth of the inversion table.
+And that those measurements can help you!

 Inversion must be done gradually.
-For this reason, it’s important that your inversion table is flexible and allows for a range of inversion angles.
+For this reason, it’s essential that your inversion table is flexible and allows for a range of inversion angles.

 Many inversion tables even go up to 90 degrees or 180 degrees—a full inversion!
 Though full inversion can be hard on legs and ankles, many inversion table users enjoy the effects.

-No matter how far you anticipate you’ll prefer to invert, a wider range of options is ideal.
+No matter how far you anticipate you’ll prefer to invert, a more extensive range of options is ideal.